OWASP/owasp-summit-2017/Working-Sessions/Owasp-Projects/NodeGoat.md

 track        : Owasp Projects
-status       : need-more content technology   : Node description  : NodeGoat is a deliberately insecure NodeJS web application maintained by a small collection of OWASP leaders/members, designed to teach web application security and the importance of moving the finding and fixing of defects to within the Development Teams Sprints. when-day     : Tue when-time    : AM-1 location     : Villa-3
+status       : need-more content technology   : Node description  : NodeGoat is a deliberately insecure NodeJS web application maintained by a small collection of OWASP leaders/members.
+It is designed to teach web application security and the importance of moving the finding and fixing of defects to within the Development Teams Sprints. when-day     : Tue when-time    : AM-1 location     : Villa-3